Number of Permanent Supportive Housing (PSH) units dedicated to persons experiencing chronic homelessness

 Measure Details and Definition

 1) Definition: This measure answers the question of how many permanent supportive housing (PSH) units are being created each year?

 2) Calculation method: Number of active PSH units are being reported by ECHO

 3) Data Collection Process: Only includes programs that are explicitly dedicated to households exiting homelessness as defined by the Homelessness Response System

-5) Frequency Measure is Reported: Quarterly (Fiscal Year)
+5) Frequency Measure is Reported: Annually (Fiscal Year)